insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Car insurance requirements differ by state.
-In North Carolina, drivers are required to carry at least the minimum liability coverage: $30,000 for bodily injury per person, $60,000 for bodily injury per accident, and $25,000 for property damage per accident.
+Every state sets its own car insurance rules.
+In North Carolina, the minimum liability requirement is $50,000 for bodily injury per person, $100,000 for bodily injury per accident, and $50,000 for property damage per accident.

 Key Takeaways

-• Erie Insurance offers the lowest car insurance rates in North Carolina, at $1,082 per year, which is about 38% the state average.
+• Erie Insurance has the cheapest average premium in North Carolina, coming in at $1,168 per year – about $1,419 compared to the state average.

 CompanyAverage annual rates